 I have many stories about how we went above and beyond for our customers, but there’s one story that stands out the most.
 I once had a customer who ordered wine and needed it delivered on a Thursday or Friday.
 The shipping courier who was responsible for the delivery missed the target deadline.
 The customer was beyond upset.

-I called the customer and told her that we would drive the wine from Austin, Texas to San Francisco, California for her Shareholder Meeting.
-She was extremely doubtful that we would actually commit to this, but sure enough we arrived super early on Sunday.
+I called the customer and told her that we would drive the wine from Austin, Texas, to San Francisco, California, for her Shareholder Meeting.
+She was extremely doubtful that we would actually commit to this, but sure enough, we arrived super early on Sunday.
 I called her to tell her I was in the lobby of the hotel with her wine.
 You should have seen her face and her reaction.
-My business partner at that time told me that we should just refund her money and walk away.
-I refused to let this customer down on a such an important event.
+My business partner at that time told me that we should refund her money and walk away.
+I refused to let this customer down on such an important event.

 Which tips would you recommend to your colleagues in your industry to help them to thrive and not “burn out”?

-The wine industry is very difficult, and it takes at least 5 years and a boat load of passion to succeed.
+The wine industry is challenging, and it takes at least 5 years and a boatload of passion for succeeding.
 I have met many people who have come in and left the industry.
 I have met a few people who stayed focused and built a following of loyal customers.
-Wine is subjective to a large degree, so the amount of energy and the story behind a wine is what separates a good wine and an exceptional wine.
+Wine is subjective to a large degree, so the amount of energy and the story behind a wine separates a good wine from an exceptional wine.

 Don’t sacrifice quality for quantity.
 You can sell 100 cases of super high quality, single vineyard estate wine.
 Or you can sell a container of super cheap, average wine (1000 cases).
 Selling more doesn’t always guarantee your success.
 Selling the best and staying true to the game is how you win in this business.
 That and a lot of patience.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?
 Can you share a story?